robfig/cron/README.md

               cron.SecondOptional | cron.Hour | cron.Dom | cron.Month | cron.Dow | cron.Descriptor))

-- The Cron type now accepts functional options on construction rather than the ad-hoc behavior modification mechanisms before (setting a field, calling a setter).
+- The Cron type now accepts functional options on construction rather than the previous ad-hoc behavior modification mechanisms (setting a field, calling a setter).

   UPDATING: Code that sets Cron.ErrorLogger or calls Cron.SetLocation must be updated to provide those values on construction.